- 3 garlic cloves, minced

 - 8 cups (32 ounces) shredded part-skim mozzarella cheese

-- In a Dutch oven over medium heat, cook garlic in oil 1 minute.
-Stir in tomatoes, olives, basil, capers, pepper flakes and pepper.
+- In a Dutch oven over medium heat, cook garlic in oil for 1 minute.
+Stir in the tomatoes, olives, basil, capers, pepper flakes and pepper.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 45-60 minutes or until thickened.
+Reduce heat; simmer, uncovered, for 45-60 minutes or until thickened.

 - Meanwhile, for eggplant, place flour and eggs in separate shallow bowls.
-In another bowl, combine bread crumbs, garlic powder and oregano.
-Dip eggplant in flour, eggs, then bread crumb mixture.
+In another bowl, combine the bread crumbs, garlic powder and oregano.
+Dip eggplant in the flour, eggs, then bread crumb mixture.

 - In a large skillet, cook eggplant in batches in oil for 5 minutes on each side or until tender.
 Drain on paper towels.
 In a large bowl, combine the eggs, ricotta, 1/2 cup Parmesan cheese, basil and pepper.

-- Preheat oven to 350°.
-In each of two greased 13x9-in. baking dishes, layer 1-1/2 cups tomato sauce, four eggplant slices, 1 cup ricotta mixture and 2 cups mozzarella cheese.
+- In each of two greased 13-in. x 9-in. baking dishes, layer 1-1/2 cups tomato sauce, four eggplant slices, 1 cup ricotta mixture and 2 cups mozzarella cheese.
 Repeat layers.
 Sprinkle each with remaining Parmesan cheese.
-Bake, uncovered, 35-40 minutes or until bubbly.
-Let stand 10 minutes before cutting.
+Bake, uncovered, at 350° for 35-40 minutes or until bubbly.
+Let stand for 10 minutes before cutting.
 Yield: 2 casseroles (8 servings each).

 Reviews forThe Best Eggplant Parmesan